Debatesmith/Project-Celebi/README.md

 ### Native Gold navigation

-Project Celebi imports receive the Gold-side navigation state needed to use the Pokegear / Town Map / Fly systems with their historical Kanto travel data.
+Gen 1 imports receive the Gold-side navigation state needed to use the Pokegear / Town Map / Fly systems with their historical Kanto travel data.

 Johto Fly destinations still have to be discovered normally.